Newitan/Mobile-Utility-for-Farming-Scripts/README.md

 A script to help automate Kingdom of Loathing on mobile devices.

-load a chat macro like the one below:
+load a chat macro like the one below.
+Note this macro is too lomng to paste into the chat directly you will need to add it to your macros:

 /goto javascript:let s = document.createElement(\'script\');s.src=\'https://newitan.github.io/Mobile-Utility-for-Farming-Scripts/muffs.js\';window.parent.parent.document.querySelector(\'head\').appendChild(s);